aws-samples/eks-workshop-v2/website/docs/observability/high-availability/01-scale.md

 ```

-## Scaling and Pod Anti-Affinity
+## Scaling and Topology Spread Constraints

-We use a Kustomize patch to modify the UI deployment, scaling it to 5 replicas and adding pod anti-affinity rules.
+We use a Kustomize patch to modify the UI deployment, scaling it to 5 replicas and adding topology spread constraints rules.
 This ensures UI pods are distributed across different nodes, reducing the impact of node failures.

 Here's the content of our patch file: